 Why Anna's wrong

-Anna's piece assumes that women in their 30s having Botox and aesthetics treatments generally are fuelled by a desire to look like everyone else - a cookie-cutting exercise where we all morph into one homogenous tribe of Stepford Wives.
+Anna's piece assumes that women in their 30s having anti-wrinkle and aesthetics treatments generally are fuelled by a desire to look like everyone else - a cookie-cutting exercise where we all morph into one homogenous tribe of Stepford Wives.

 For someone who peddles fashion as a philosophy this is a bit rich.
 I mean if you're telling everyone that this Autumn's must-have is a knitted vest, or dungarees are the new jeans, aren't you telling everyone to dress the same?
 However, I digress.
 I'm also a slave to (high street) fashion.